 Our review is designed to help you maximize your score on the NHA® Phlebotomy Exam.
-StatPearls questions and articles are linked directly to National Phlebotomy Certification Examination®, National Healthcareer Association Phlebotomy Technician Certification®, and ASCP® Board of Certification content outlines.
+StatPearls questions and articles are based on our experts review of the National Phlebotomy Certification Examination (NPCE), National Healthcareer Association (NHA) Certified Phlebotomy Technician (CPT), and ASCP Board of Certification (BOC) topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the NHA® Phlebotomy Exam.

-We have 271 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 144 PubMed indexed review articles related to the Phlebotomist Examination.
+We have 295 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 146 PubMed indexed review articles related to the Phlebotomist Examination.
 You can customize practice questions to anatomical and clinical Phlebotomy Technician subject areas.
-In addition, you will have access to a 250 question pre- and post-test NHA® Phlebotomy Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test NHA® Phlebotomy Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores

 The StatPearls Phlebotomy practice test will help you achieve a top score on the Phlebotomist Examination.
 174 authors and 5 editors have contributed to the development of the NHA® Phlebotomy Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the NHA® Phlebotomy Exam?